paulhibbitts/test-docsify-this/docs/README.md

 </style>
 ```

+Here is an example Markdown file containing the above styles, as displayed by Docsify-This (notice no URL parameters are required for visual styling): https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/markdown-file-examples/main&homepage=custom-theme-vars-v5.md&sidebar=true

 You can also define your own custom classes within your displayed Markdown files, for example:

 [Custom CSS Class Button](# ":class=mybutton")